 - Identify your current level of competence in the activity described.

 - Understand the evidence you would need to demonstrate competence to others.

 - Plan how to develop your knowledge and skills to move up to the next competence level.

-- the Competency Standard for Reptile Survey, Mitigation and Management (Reptile feedback form).
+- Reptile Survey, Mitigation and Management

-- Habitat survey and mapping
+- Preliminary Habitat Survey and Reference Table

 - Terrestrial insects survey, mitigation and management

 Each standard is being developed by a working group of volunteer members with subject expertise.